Select a donation amount and frequency.

 While families work hard to achieve their goals in developing countries, many find it a struggle just to provide for the basic needs of their children.
 For families like these, committing limited resources to educational expenses can become a low priority.
-The costs of required uniforms, books and school fees are simply more than they can afford, so they give up on the idea of sending their sons and daughters to school and those children often become involved in manual labor or other unskilled work.
-Only through quality education can these children hope to escape their circumstances and pursue a better life.
+The costs of required uniforms, books and school fees are simply more than they can afford, so they give up on the idea of sending their sons and daughters to school, leaving those children to become involved in manual labor or other unskilled work.
+Only through quality education can the children hope to escape their circumstances and pursue a better life.

-While it is true that primary school enrollment and literacy around the world have both increased dramatically over past 25 years, it is a fact that among the poor, four out of every 10 have no formal education.
+While it is true that primary school enrollment and literacy around the world have both increased dramatically over the past 25 years, it is a fact that among the poor, four out of every 10 have no formal education.
 Among girls, the statistics are even more startling.
-15 million girls of primary-school age will never get the chance to learn to read or write in primary school compared to about 10 million boys.
+Fifteen million girls of primary-school age will never get the chance to learn to read or write in primary school; the same goes for about 10 million boys.
 As Catholics, we have a duty to reach out to these children and let them know that they have a right to receive an education that will help them break free from poverty.

 Read on to learn more about the importance of education and how you can help create a brighter future for all!

-Only 49 percent of secondary school-age children actually attend school.
+Only 49% of secondary school-age children actually attend school.

-15 million girls of primary school age will never have the opportunity to learn to read and write in primary school, (compared to about 10 million boys.)
+15 million girls of primary-school age will never have the opportunity to learn to read and write in primary school.

-One in six children in low and middle-income countries will not complete primary school in 2015.
+One in six children in low or middle-income countries will not complete primary school in 2015.

 In Kenya’s Huruma slum, most of the children are not in school.
 Instead, they desperately wander the neighborhood in search of food or some way to sustain themselves.

-For those children fortunate enough to have received a primary school education, attending secondary school is even more challenging.
+For those children fortunate enough to have received a primary-school education, attending secondary school is even more challenging.
 Secondary schools in developing countries are underfunded, overcrowded and inaccessible to most poor children.
-Without help, many never reach the full potential God intended for them.
+Without help, many children never reach the full potential God intended for them.